 Unit of Occupational medicine

 The aim of our research is to identify and prevent chemical, physical, ergonomical and psychosocial health hazards in the work environment.
 Our main activities include research, education and dissemination of information.
 The unit takes part in education of medical students, occupational health nurses and physicians, and specialists in occupational and environmental medicine.
 The unit is closely associated with the Centre for Occupational and Environmental Medicine at Stockholm County Council.
-The unit has three research groups:
+The unit has four overall orientations:

 Occupational epidemiology and exposure assessment - OCEAN